 Shelly Sanford attended the University of Texas at Austin where she received a degree in journalism before attending St. Mary’s University School of Law.
 During her time at law school, Ms. Sanford was the President of the St. Thomas Moore Society and attended UT Law School while she completed a judicial internship with the Hon.
 Raul Gonzales on the Supreme Court of Texas.

-After law school, Ms. Sanford worked as an associate attorney at Bernsen, Jamail & Goodson in Austin, and then at the O’Quinn Law Firm in Houston, Texas.
+After law school, Ms. Sanford worked at the O’Quinn Law Firm in Houston, Texas.
 In 2001, she joined the partnership of Goforth Lewis Sanford LLP before founding her own law firm, Shelly A. Sanford PLLC in 2007.
 Shelly joined Watts Guerra LLP in 2017.

-Ms. Sanford has served as outside litigation counsel to governmental entities such as the State of Texas, the State of Oklahoma, the Oklahoma Public Employees Health and Welfare Trust, and the Oklahoma State and Education Employees Group Insurance Board.
+Ms. Sanford has served as outside litigation counsel to governmental entities such as the State of Texas, the State of Oklahoma, the Oklahoma Public Employees Health and Welfare Trust, and the Oklahoma State and Education Employees Group Insurance Board and multiple Texas counties.
 She has also appeared as counsel in state and federal courts across the United States and has participated in depositions, discovery, and arbitration proceedings throughout Europe.

-Ms. Sanford has been appointed to litigation leadership positions in New York, Louisiana, California, West Virginia, and Minnesota, including selections to the Plaintiffs’ Steering Committee, Government Actions Executive Committee, and as Chair Co-Chair, or Member of committees on experts, science, discovery, fee allocation, trials, and administration.
+Ms. Sanford has been appointed to litigation leadership positions in New York, Louisiana, California, West Virginia, Texas and Minnesota, including selections to the Plaintiffs’ Steering Committee, Government Actions Executive Committee, Federal-State Liaison, and as Chair Co-Chair, or Member of committees on experts, science, discovery, fee allocation, trials, and administration.